d2l-ai/d2l-en/chapter_preliminaries/probability.md

 |$P(D_1 = 0 \mid H)$|            0 |         0.99 |
 :label:`conditional_prob_D1`

 Note that the column sums are all $1$ (but the row sums are not), since the conditional probability needs to sum up to $1$, just like the probability.
-Let us work out the probability of the patient having AIDS if the test comes back positive, i.e., $P(H = 1 \mid D_1 = 1)$.
+Let's work out the probability of the patient having AIDS if the test comes back positive, i.e., $P(H = 1 \mid D_1 = 1)$.
 Obviously this is going to depend on how common the disease is, since it affects the number of false alarms.
 Assume that the population is quite healthy, e.g., $P(H=1) = 0.0015$.
 To apply Bayes' Theorem, we need to apply marginalization and the multiplication rule to determine

 $$\begin{aligned}
 &P(D_1 = 1) \\